Andrea46-pixel/demo-repo/README.md

 # Demo

-This is the description of the demo repository README file
+This is the description of the demo repository README file (updated).